Toll Free: (877) 723-1442 U.S. and Canada

-'Stretch' a Toolbar to Fill the Entire Width of the Application
+Stretch a Toolbar to Fill the Entire Width of the Application

 Author: Mike Palmatier

-Environment: Visual Basic 6.0
+Platform: Visual Basic 6.0

 The CommandBars.EnableDocking method is used to apply the xtpFlagStretched flag from the XTPToolBarFlags enumeration.
-This will keep 'stretch' the toolbar the entire width (if horizontal) of the application, even when there are not enough buttons to fill the toolbar.
+This will keep stretching the toolbar the entire width (if horizontal) of the application, even when there are not enough buttons to fill the toolbar.
 With the xtpFlagStretched flag, no other toolbars can be docked on the same row.
 Note that this is the default setting given to the ActiveMenuBar.

 The picture below illustrates a toolbar with hidden buttons.